MCG-NJU/TDN/README.md

         ```
     3. Add the information to `ops/dataset_configs.py`.

-- The processing of Kinetics400 can be summarized into 2 steps:
+- The processing of **Kinetics400** can be summarized into 3 steps:
+    1. We preprocess our data by resizing the short edge of video to 320px.
+You can refer to [MMAction2 Data Benchmark](https://github.com/open-mmlab/mmaction2) for [TSN](https://github.com/open-mmlab/mmaction2/tree/master/configs/recognition/tsn#kinetics-400-data-benchmark-8-gpus-resnet50-imagenet-pretrain-3-segments) and [SlowOnly](https://github.com/open-mmlab/mmaction2/tree/master/configs/recognition/slowonly#kinetics-400-data-benchmark).
-    1. Generate annotations needed for dataloader ("<path_to_video> <video_class>" in annotations) The annotation usually includes train.txt and val.txt.
+    2. Generate annotations needed for dataloader ("<path_to_video> <video_class>" in annotations) The annotation usually includes train.txt and val.txt.
 The format of *.txt file is like:
         ```
         dataset_root/video_1.mp4  label_1
         dataset_root/video_2.mp4  label_2